About fivenines

 The role of AI in software development is changing fast.
 Copilot and its successors are genuinely good at generating boilerplate, CRUD, and syntax — the commodity layer of engineering.
 That layer is getting thinner.

-We built fivenines because we believe the next decade of software will reward engineers who can reason about tradeoffs, debug across layers of the stack, and make decisions that AI tools cannot make for them.
-The curriculum and challenges on this platform reflect that philosophy: depth over breadth, practice over passive learning, and real feedback over generic explanations.
+We built fivenines because we believe the next decade of software will reward engineers who can reason from first principles, debug across layers of the stack, and make decisions that AI tools cannot make for them.
+The curriculum reflects that philosophy: depth over breadth, practice over passive learning, and real feedback over generic explanations.

 The team